Finite Element Complexes in Two Dimensions: Preliminaries on Hilbert complexes

-In \cite{Eastwood2000}, the relation between the elasticity complex and the de Rham complex is established through BGG construction \cite{BernsteinGelfandGelfand1975}.
-By mimicking such construction in the discrete case, Arnold, Falk and Winther \cite{ArnoldFalkWinther2006b} reconstruct the finite element elasticity complex in \cite{Arnold;Winther:2002finite} from the finite element de Rham complex.
+Eastwood's work~\cite{Eastwood2000} established the relationship between the elasticity complex and the de Rham complex via the Bernstein-Gelfand-Gelfand (BGG) construction~\cite{BernsteinGelfandGelfand1975}.
+Arnold, Falk, and Winther~\cite{ArnoldFalkWinther2006b} expanded upon this connection by replicating the same construction in the discrete setting, which they used to reconstruct the finite element elasticity complex from the finite element de Rham complexes, as previously introduced in~\cite{Arnold;Winther:2002finite}.
+While a systematic BGG construction has been developed more recently in~\cite{Arnold;Hu:2020Complexes}, our focus in this work is limited to two-dimensional complexes, so we will rely on specific examples rather than the abstract framework in~\cite{Arnold;Hu:2020Complexes}.